laireyx/react-worker-hooks/README.md

   Register a handler for `eventType`.
 The return value of the handler will be passed back to the `WorkerInstance.task()` or `WorkerInstance.taskWithTransferable()`.
   As mentioned above, If multiple handlers are registered on a single event, all of those listeners will be called and the return values are discarded except the first arrived one.

-- `.onTransfer(eventType, handler)`

-  Register a handler for `eventType`.
-The return value of the handler will be passed back to the `WorkerInstance.task()` or `WorkerInstance.taskWithTransferable()`.
-  The difference between `WorkerBridge.on()` and this method is the return type.
-This method expects handlers to return value wrapped with `WrapTransferable` before return. `WorkerBridge` will transfer objects instead of copying them.
+  If the return value is wrapped with `WrapTransferable`, `WorkerBridge` will transfer object(s) instead of copying them.

 ## WrapTransferable(Worker)